 Part one starts with unusual concrete sounds that at first resemble water drops on a surface… or is that the creaking of wood?
 The ambiguity of the source of the sound is at first curious and then fascinating.
 Even the sedate drones that underpin the front end of the piece feel more organic in nature, as if they are environmental or contact sounds that have been manipulated and pitched down.
 Fans of Chartier’s knack for sculpting minimal microtonal drones will not be disappointed, though — he delivers that in spades here, building on the more acoustic sounds that start things off and then forming a subtly undulating fabric of sonic threads.

 Sine waves, hums, hiss, and tiny drones all shift shape as gradually as they originally come into focus.
 They share the same drowsy, slow morph of his Recurrence album released last year, but the end effect and atmosphere are distinctly different.
 Chartier’s sleight of hand is more refined than ever here, with gradual changes in sound that seem so effortless they are almost unnoticeable at first.
-By the time I realize the sound has evolved, it’s in a totally different place and shape from where it started; that sort of slow motion is not easy to achieve.
+By the time I realise the sound has evolved, it’s in a totally different place and shape from where it started; that sort of slow motion is not easy to achieve.

 The earthiness of Chartier’s arrangements here reminds me at times of the grimy, post-industrial landscapes of David Lynch and Alan Splet‘s Eraserhead soundtrack.
 The second segment of the first half has a more overt rhythm to the sound, like moving parts patiently working in tandem, before settling back into a more comfortable, continuous low hum.
 I can’t fully do the music justice in writing about it here — there is something special about Chartier’s ear and abilities to finely design sound that really resonates here.